Rapptz/discord.py/docs/api.rst

     :param last_pin: A ``datetime.datetime`` object representing when the latest message was pinned or ``None`` if there are no pins.

+.. function:: on_guild_integrations_update(guild)

+    Called whenever an integration is created, modified, or removed from a guild.

+    :param guild: The :class:`Guild` that had its integrations updated.

 .. function:: on_webhooks_update(channel)

     Called whenever a webhook is created, modified, or removed from a guild channel.